blynkkk/blueprints/ESP32 Blinking LED/README.md

 * USB cable

 ## 1. Prepare Your Hardware Before Flashing
-Connect your device to computers` USB port
+Connect your device to the computers` USB port

 _Your board has to be connected with a data USB cable (charge-only cables will not work)